 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-E1 does not offer wifi capability.
+In contrast, the X-E1 does not provide wifi capability.

 Both the X-E1 and the A7 have been discontinued, but can regularly be found used on eBay.
 The X-E1 was replaced by the Fujifilm X-E2, while the A7 was followed by the Sony A7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is the Fujifilm X-E1 better than the Sony A7 or vice versa?
 The listing below highlights the relative strengths of the two models.